SimsGame/sample-room-java/README.md

 The example override file also demonstrates how to add your container to the Game On Docker network so it can be accessed locally.

 1. Open `gojava-1.0-SNAPSHOT.war.xml` in a text editor and copy the pathes after `sourceOnDisk`
     1. On Windows: `C:/...` does not work in the Docker container.
-Change the path after `sourceOnDisk` to something like `/opt/gojava-room/<generated source info>` by hand
+Change the path after `sourceOnDisk` to something like "/opt/gojava-room/<generated source info>" by hand
 2. Go to `docker-compose.override.yml` and replace the example pathes
     1. In the docker-compose.override.yml volumes are written as `<path on local file system>:<path on Docker file system>`
     2. Only classes and webapp pathes have to be replaced
-    3. The `<path on Docker file system>` have to match the ones from `gojava-1.0-SNAPSHOT.war.xml`
+    3. The \<path on Docker file system> have to match the ones from gojava-1.0-SNAPSHOT.war.xml

 Now when you run mvn compile or if your IDE recompiles your code Liberty will pick up the change.